gigapet-eating-log/gigapet-FE/README.md

-# h1 GigaPet
+# GigaPet

-* GigaPet is an app that allows parents to track their child's eating habits by logging, sorting, editing, and deleting food entries.*
+* GigaPet is an app that allows parents to track their child's eating habits by logging, sorting, editing, and deleting food entries.
 * A small furry best friend or not so furry best friend (when implemented) can be chosen as the child's home avatar.
-Your child and *
+Your child and
 * his/her best friend can have fun while eating healthy.
 URL: /secret for a secret *

-# h2 Team Members
+# Team Members

 - Yvette Zhukovsky, Team Lead
 - Alex Mata, iOS Engineer